rbchan/popdy-inference/notes.md

 ## For 2023

-- Ditch binomian N-mix II?
+- Ditch binomial N-mix II?

 - Avoid generic variable names like 'x', 'y', and 'w'